knorful/find-your-hat-05/README.md

 ### Vision

-Find Your Hat is an interative terminal game built with Javascript classes and NodeJS.
+Find Your Hat is an interactive terminal game built with JavaScript classes and NodeJS.
 The objective of the game is to navigate the path character ( * ) to the hat ( ^ ).

 ### How to play